AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33289-magento-patch-javascript-in-address-at-checkout.md

  **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.4.0 - 2.4.2

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+ >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 When checking out with Google Tag Manager (GTM) enabled, Javascript shows in the address field.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Enable GTM.
 See [Google Tag Manager](https://docs.magento.com/user-guide/marketing/google-tag-manager.html) in our user guide, for details.
 1. In the storefront, add some products to the cart.
 1. Check out.

-<u>Actual result</u>:
+<ins>Actual result</ins>:

 The address section updates, but includes a lot of Javascript code text.

-<u>Expected result</u>:
+<ins>Expected result</ins>:

 Address is shown.